Riku Hatano

-Riku Hatano (秦野 陸, Hatano Riku) is a Japanese badminton player who specializes in singles.
+Riku Hatano (秦野 陸, Hatano Riku) is a Japanese badminton player who competes in singles.
+He reached a career-high ranking of world No. 39.
 He is a former member of the Japanese national team (2021-2024) and has been a member of the Tonami Transportation team since 1 April 2020.
 Hatano won his first international title at the 2022 Slovak Open and was part of the Japanese squad that won a bronze medal at the 2022 Thomas Cup.
-He reached a career-high ranking of world No. 39 on 8 July 2025.

 Early career

 Riku Hatano began playing badminton at the age of seven in Memuro, Hokkaido.
 He attended Obihiro Daiichi Junior High School and Saitama Sakae High School.
 While at Saitama Sakae High School, he won the boys' singles title at the 2018 All Japan Junior Badminton Championships (JOC Junior Olympic Cup).
 He was also the singles runner-up at the National High School Invitational Tournament in both 2018 and 2019.

 On the international junior circuit, Hatano was a member of the Japanese team that won a silver medal at the 2018 Asian Junior Championships.
 In individual competition that year, he reached the fourth round of the World Junior Championships and was a boys' doubles runner-up at the Banthongyord Junior International with Takuma Kawamoto.